hssmalo/steampunkfantasy/rules.md

 # Orders

-Give each unit base at least one movement order and the number of fire orders dictated by the unit stats.
+Give each unit at least one movement order and the number of fire orders dictated by the unit stats.
 At any time you should have orders 1 round of orders ahead of time.
 For most units, this means you should have 1 movement order and one fire order on the table when making a new order.
 Then, after setting up orders, you should follow those orders.

 Action are ordered in advance, and in principal everything in one step is done simultaneously.
 However, if the orders include choices as for example who to fire at etc. and that choice depends on what the enemy choice is, then resolve it as follows: Any unit which MAY enter an assault depending on the choices it does in movement (if existing), declares whether it want to enter an assault or not.
 The ones not entering assaults must choose first, and the ones entering assault second, and they must then enter assault (if possible).
 If there are still choices which depends on what the other chooses, the ones choosing last according to this table.
 The highest rank choices last: